-1. A new derogation use case may be added to the IGT UNC by raising a code modification, which would follow normal process.
+1. For the avoidance of doubt: A new derogation use case may be added to the IGT UNC by raising a code modification, which would follow normal process.

 Net Zero Innovation Use Case

 1. A derogation request may only be submitted where is related to a project, trial or demonstration that is directly relating to an innovation project to achieve 'Net Zero' as defined in Special Condition 1.1 of the Gas Transporter Licence: